-Actionable tip: If you don’t want to upload your own, we’ve got a library of tons of great images.
+If you don’t want to upload your own, we’ve got a library of tons of great images.

-The next step was to add a layer of color, so that my soon-to-be-written text has a unitary background that doesn’t take the attention off what I want to say.
+The next step was to add a layer of color so that my soon-to-be-written text has a unitary background that doesn’t take the attention off what I want to say.

-I chose purple, because it’s easily seen on Facebook.
+I chose purple because it’s easily seen on Facebook.

 Then, I added the text.
-Since this time our campaign message is integrated in the photo, I chose to make it large so my potential users can rapidly identify what my post is about, and it can grab their attention.
+Since this time our campaign message is integrated into the photo, I chose to make it large so my potential users can rapidly identify what my post is about, and it can grab their attention.
 Make sure you choose an intelligible font, easy to be read while scrolling the feed.
-We have a large library of fonts, but if you still don’t find one you like, or want to use your branded font, you can upload your own.
+We have a large library of fonts, but if you still don’t find one you like, or want to use your branded font, you can upload your own font.

 By the fact that I added the discount code on the image, I raise my chances that someone will like or share the image with their community.